 Another one of her customers is a nurse who has started investing in pricey Magnolia Pearl pieces for her future retirement, like a 401(k) for her closet.
 “She has pieces with the tags still on because she’s saving them,” Cohen says.

 You don’t have to be 60-something to embrace the elastic waist and the whole philosophy of “free sizing.”
-My daughter, Kate, 37, with Christina Coniglio, now a young fashion designer whose year-old brand Coniglio Palm Beach is all about bright and happy pareos that wrap around the body and stretch with you.
+My daughter, Kate, 37, went to middle school with a creative fashion designer, Christina Coniglio, whose year-old brand Coniglio Palm Beach is all about bright and happy pareos that wrap around the body and stretch with you.

-“Free sizing is the future,” says Conglio, who left her job as senior design director of the girlie brand LoveShackFancy when she was seven months pregnant.
-Now, the ruffled pareos she wrapped around her pregnant self are still in her closet and in her two stores, selling as fast as she can make them.
+“Free sizing is the future,” says Christina, who grew up with her five siblings in Palm Beach.
+She left her job as senior design director of the girlie brand LoveShackFancy when she was seven months pregnant — and now, the ruffled pareos she wrapped around her pregnant self are still in her closet and in her two stores and selling as fast as she can make them.

 Made in India from colorful silk or cotton, her clothes, she says, are “generational cool” — good for every chapter of a woman’s life, from teen to grandma.